Over the past several years, longboarding has exploded in popularity.

 You must utilize the correct wheels because they can make a huge difference in your riding experiences.

 Durometer is a measurement system for urethane that measures its hardness.
-The lower the number means, the softer the wheel will be.
+The lower the number, the softer the wheel will be.

 An extremely soft wheel will grip the pavement better through turns because the urethane is stickier, although they may roll slightly slower and not slide as smoothly because they are soft.